 The pack has two tiers of compression straps, including a set that can be threaded through the water bottle pockets, providing compression even if the pocket contains a bottle.
 The compression straps are also long enough to accommodate snowshoes strapped to the side of the backpack, although doing so renders the side pockets difficult to access.

 Exped has chosen to use aluminum hook rather than plastic buckles to anchor all of the webbing straps on the Thunder 70 (with the exception for the torso adjustment strap).
-These hooks can be difficult to adjust in cold weather while wearing gloves, but are adequate for securing gear as long as there is good tension on the straps.
+These hooks can be difficult to adjust in cold weather while wearing gloves but are adequate for securing gear as long as there is good tension on the straps.

 There are two daisy chains running down the back of the pack, which include elastic shaft holders, and provide users with the ability to strap all kinds of external gear to the back of the pack, provided they have additional straps to attach it with.
 There are also numerous tie-outs around the perimeter of the top lid and at the base of the pack for lashing on additional gear.

 The Exped Thunder 70 can be adjusted for people with different torso lengths, by raising or lowering the shoulder straps along the central aluminum stay which runs up the center of the pack.
 While this system works well when the proper fit is dialed in, the lack of sizing information on the webbing strap can make the fitting process difficult for less experienced pack users who don’t know how to tell if the distance between the shoulder harness and the hip belt “feels” too long or too short.
-It’d be nice is the webbing straps was labelled with numbers that indicated torso length in inches and centimeters.
+It’d be nice is the webbing strap was labeled with numbers that indicated torso length in inches and centimeters.

 The only “frame” element on the Thunder 70 is the central aluminum stay, shown above.
 Despite this, the pack performs admirably with heavy loads, with little noticeable lateral sway or torso collapse when heavily loaded.
 Load transfer to the hips is excellent, in part because the hip belt is attached directly to the base of the stay, and because the pre-curved foam padding provides excellent contact with the hips, The fit of the hip belt is also enhanced by the use of a Scherer cinch (tightened by pushing the hip belt straps forward), which provides mechanical advantage for getting a better fit.